Skip to main content

 What You Need to Tell Family and Friends When You are Feeling Depressed

-Family and friends are your immediate support system.
+Family and friends are one's immediate support system.
 Individuals with depression may avoid sharing their symptoms with their family or close friends due to the perceived stigma.
-Some don’t share their feelings to avoid being a burden on others and then there is this fear of being perceived as weak and needy.
+Some don’t share their feelings to avoid burdening others, and then there is this fear of being perceived as weak and needy.
 Unless you have a very critical and judgmental person who is not accepting of depression as an illness, your family and friends would appreciate your efforts to reach out and be candid about your depression.
-It is important that you educate your family about depression using scientifically-based information.
+You must educate your family about depression using scientifically-based information.
 Local chapters and websites for organizations such as the National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA) have information for family members and friends regarding depression.
-Information about depression is also available at the National Institute for Mental Health website.
+Information about depression is also available on the National Institute for Mental Health website.
 You also have to advocate for yourself in how you want to be treated when going through the throes of depression.
 Literature on depression shows that criticism, hostility, and an attitude of emotional overinvolvement can lead to more chances of depressive symptoms returning (Hooley et al., 1986).
 Some pointers in this direction are listed below (Langlands et al., 2008):

-• Emphasize to your support system that depression is no body’s fault but is an illness, which is treatable and has a good prognosis.
+• Emphasize to your support system that depression is nobody’s fault but is an illness that is treatable and has a good prognosis.

-• Your family and friends need to know that there is a fine line between what constitutes a concern and encouragement and what amounts to “controlling.”
-Use examples to define these behaviors for your family so that they are aware when their way of supporting you may be making you feel worse.
+• Your family and friends need to know that there is a fine line between what constitutes concern and encouragement and what amounts to “controlling.”
+Use examples to define these behaviors for your family so that they know when their way of supporting you may make you feel worse.

-• Share with your family and friends the traits you are hoping for them to display in their interactions with you such as being empathetic, non-judgmental, respecting your individuality, and being supportive and appreciative of your strengths while also guiding you if you need more support.
+• Share with your family and friends the traits you hope they will display in their interactions with you, such as being empathetic and nonjudgmental, respecting your individuality, and being supportive and appreciative of your strengths while also guiding you if you need more support.

 • Advise your family and friends to refrain from using critical labels such as being “weak,” “lazy,” “faking,” “selfish,” and “attention seeking.”
 Depression is not a character flaw as promoted by these labels.

-• Educate your family about situations when you are not comfortable discussing your symptoms and need more space.
+• Educate your family about situations when you are uncomfortable discussing your symptoms and need more space.

 • Emphasize that you want people to be genuinely caring and not just say all the “right things.”